MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-export-items-by-using-ews-in-exchange.md

 description: "Learn how to export appointments, emails, contacts, tasks, and other items by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Export items by using EWS in Exchange
+# Export items by using EWS in Exchange

 Learn how to export appointments, emails, contacts, tasks, and other items by using the EWS Managed API or EWS in Exchange.